sean-rohan-NOAA/moontran/README.md

 - cloud_d_i: _d<sub>i</sub>_ parameter for delta-Eddington approximation for two-stream approach for cloud transmission (Slingo, 1989).
 - cloud_e_i: _e<sub>i</sub>_ parameter for delta-Eddington approximation for two-stream approach for cloud transmission (Slingo, 1989).
 - cloud_f_i: _f<sub>i</sub>_ parameter for delta-Eddington approximation for two-stream approach for cloud transmission (Slingo, 1989).

+## Usage

+*moontran* arguments are specified in a JSON file that contains all of the arguments needed to run the model.
+In the JSON file, time (e.g., month, hour), space (latitude, longitude), and environment (e.g., water vapor, wind speed) can have a length of one or length equal to the number of observations.
+Paths to data sources that are used in the model must be specified.
+For an example of a JSON input file, see the 'moontran_input.json' file in the repository.

+Note to R Users: The 'rjson' package can convert lists to JSON strings that can be used by moontran().

 # References